tonybierman/steelkilt-sharp/Steelkilt/README.md

 # Steelkilt Sharp

-A C# implementation of the [Steelkilt](https://github.com/tonybierman/steelkilt) RPG combat system based on the Draft 0.4 RPG ruleset by Pitt Murmann.
+[Steelkilt Sharp](https://github.com/tonybierman/steelkilt-sharp) is a C# implementation of the [Steelkilt](https://github.com/tonybierman/steelkilt) RPG combat system based on the Draft 0.4 RPG ruleset by Pitt Murmann.

 ## Overview